Abdulla-Nurislam/Back-end_dizteam/dizteam/todoproject/README.md

-# Task and Event Management App
+# AlmaU Student Portal

-A comprehensive task and event management application built with Django.
-This project combines task management with calendar functionality, inspired by Google Calendar and Things3.
+A comprehensive student portal for Almaty Management University (AlmaU) built with Django.
+This project combines academic features like class schedules and grade tracking with task and event management functionality.

 ## Project Structure